KILTprotocol/demo-mobile-wallet/README.md

 ## Disclaimer

 This app was designed to demo the core feature set of KILT.
-We don't recommend using it in production and it is a Eork In Progress.
+We don't recommend using it in production and it is a Work In Progress.
 However feel free to open issues if you note that something is off.

 ## Demo flow